nektro/andesite/README.md

     - The admin dashboard that allows editing the access of users

 ### Using A Theme
 All or none of the files may be replaced when using a theme.
-To enable use of a theme, suppose the value passed to `-theme` was `example`.
+To enable use of a theme, suppose the value passed to `--theme` was `example`.
 Doing this will tell Andesite to serve files from `./.andesite/theme-example/`.
 This is so that multiple themes can be saved even though only one can be used at a time while keeping your `config.json` and any other private files private.

 ## Deployment
 See [`deployment.md`](docs/deployment.md)